ibm-cloud-docs/watson-knowledge-studio/user-guide.md

 To annotate entity mentions in a document:

-1. Log in as a human annotator (or as an administrator who was assigned documents to annotate). workspaces that contain tasks that are assigned to you are displayed.
+1. Log in as a human annotator (or as an administrator who was assigned documents to annotate).
+Workspaces that contain tasks that are assigned to you are displayed.
 1. Open a workspace and then open the task that you want to work on.
 The annotation sets that are assigned to you are displayed.
-1. Click **Annotate** to open an annotation set in the Ground Truth Editor.
-1. After the list of documents is displayed, click a document to open it.
-By default, the document opens in **Mention** mode, which is the mode you use to annotate entity mentions.
+1. Click a document to open it.
+By default, the document opens **Document Annotation** > **Mention**, which is the mode you use to annotate entity mentions.
 1. To annotate an entity mention:

     1. Click a word in the text that you recognize as a mention of a particular entity type from the type system.
 For entity mentions that consists of more than one word, click another word or drag the selection box edges to select multiple words or compound words.